flexlab-ruc/TelloDroneJavaConnect/README.md

 * Run the code....

 ## getting video stream from the Tello drone
-You can grab the stream and see it with ffmpeg using this command
+You can grab the stream if you have ffmpeg installed and has send the 'streamon' command to the drone
 ```
 ffplay -probesize 32 -i udp://@:11111 -framerate 30
 ```